 Interpretive Works

-In parallel with formal system evaluation, the Studio maintains an adjacent interpretive practice examining human dignity, agency, and responsibility under conditions of institutional and technological constraint.
-These works are independent scholarly and artistic artifacts and do not operate within the Studio’s execution, evaluation, or intellectual property framework.
+In parallel with formal system evaluation, the Studio acknowledges an adjacent interpretive practice examining themes such as human dignity, agency, and responsibility under conditions of institutional and technological constraint.

 See the Interpretive Works page for additional information.